-SDHC will inform owners that it is the responsibility of the property owner to determine the suitability of prospective tenants.
-Owners will be encouraged to screen applicants for rent payment history, payment of utility bills, eviction history, respecting the rights of other residents, damage to units, activity that is a threat to the health, safety or property of others, and compliance with other essential conditions of tenancy.
+SDHC will inform landlords that it is the responsibility of the landlord to determine the suitability of prospective tenants.
+Landlords will be encouraged to screen applicants for rent payment history, payment of utility bills, eviction history, respecting the rights of other residents, damage to units, activity that is a threat to the health, safety or property of others, and compliance with other essential conditions of tenancy.

-A statement of SDHC's policy on release of information to prospective property owners will be included in the briefing packet provided to the family.
+A statement of SDHC's policy on release of information to prospective landlords will be included in the briefing packet provided to the family.